arp-wtm/New/README.md

 The Settings screen is for set preference of the user in displaying articles, order by: newest,<br> oldest,<br> relevance.<br>
-Closing the app will mantain the preference choosen.<br>
+Closing the app will maintain the preference chosen.<br>
-Return to main screen will update list with the new order setted by user.<br>
+Return to main screen will update list with the new order set by user.<br>
 ## TEST
 The code runs without errors on HUAWEI JMM-L22 Android 7.0 Api 24.<br>
 The Android Project is built  for Phone and Tablet with LEVEL API 15: Android 4.0.3 (IceCreamSandwich)<br>